How to do perfect pastels for your curtains and blinds from Norwich Sunblinds

 One of the biggest home trends for 2018 is here to stay, with pastel colours like powder blue, lilac, mint, blush pink and sherbet lemon finding their way into our home décor.
 Here’s our take on how to perfect the pastel look, whether it’s pink bedroom curtains or lilac bathroom blinds, you can use these tones to create a variety of looks and effects.

 A key interiors colour trend for Autumn/Winter is virtually the polar opposite of pastels.
 Alongside the home furnishings in candy and sherbet shades you’ll also find charcoal, dark brown, navy and black.
 Pastels work well with dark colours, with one enhancing the other.
 A pink or lilac roller blind paired with a chocolate sofa creates a real style statement.
-Visit our showrooms in Attleborough or Norwich Lanes to discover the pastel that works for your home.
+Visit our showroom in Attleborough to discover the pastel that works for your home.

 Make a style statement with a pastel roller blind combined with a darker sofa

-2 – Powder blue blinds and curtains from Norwich Sunblinds: Go for the colour of the season
+2 – Powder blue blinds and curtains: Go for the colour of the season

 Powder blue might be everywhere at the moment but this colour is a classic and will not date.
 It is also a versatile shade, will work for your bathroom blinds or bedroom curtains.
 There are various options, you can go for a pattern or a block colour, depending on your décor.
 We can visit you in your home to suggest fabrics that will work for you.
 We measure up and do the fitting for you, it all starts with an in-home design consultation.